katalyst/tables/README.md

 model:

 ```
-scope :sort_by_actions, ->(direction) { ... }
+scope :order_by_status, ->(direction) { ... }
 ```

-Finally, you can use sort with a collection that is already ordered, but please note that it will call `reorder` if the user provides a sort option.
+Finally, you can use sort with a collection that is already ordered, but please note that the backend will call `reorder` if the user provides a sort option.
+If you want to provide a tie-breaker default ordering, the best way to do so is after calling `table_sort`.

 You may also want to whitelist the `sort` param if you encounter strong param warnings.

 ### Pagination